 The club advisor must complete a Fundraiser Approval Request Packet at least three weeks before the event.
-This packet may be picked up at Student Affairs, M2820.
+This packet may be picked up at Student Life, M2820.

 - Once the Fundraiser Approval Request packet is authorized by the Cost Center Administrator, Controller and CFO, the fundraising event may proceed.